How Well Are State-Dependent Local Projections Capturing Nonlinearities?: Introduction

-The univariate QVAR model, referred to as the QAR model, was introduced by \cite{AruobaEtAl2017}.
-We extend it here to the multivariate case, which is more relevant for empirical analysis.
+The univariate QVAR model, referred to QAR, was introduced by \cite{AruobaEtAl2017}.
+We extend it to the multivariate case, which is more relevant for empirical analysis.
 This class of models connects to the literature on pruned perturbation solutions to DSGE models.
-Higher-order perturbation approximations to DSGE models (see, e.g., \citet{JinJudd2002, CollardJuillard2001, SchmittUribe2004} for early contributions) often generate explosive sample paths even when the corresponding linearized solution is stable, as the higher-order terms create unstable steady states \citep{KimEtAl2008}.
-To eliminate these explosive dynamics while preserving the economic insights from nonlinearities, \cite{KimEtAl2008} propose pruning for second-order approximations—removing terms of higher-order effects than the considered approximation order when iterating the system forward.
-This pruning approach, extended to any approximation order by \cite{AndreasenEtAl2018}, ensures stationarity and ergodicity while maintaining the model's ability to capture crucial nonlinear features.
-The resulting pruned second-order approximation motivates the QVAR model used in our analysis.
+Higher-order perturbation is a workhorse solution method in quantitative macroeconomics; see \citet{FernandezEtAl2016} for a survey.
+However, higher-order approximations to DSGE models often generate explosive sample paths even when the corresponding linearized solution is stable, as the higher-order terms create unstable steady states \citep{KimEtAl2008}.
+To eliminate these explosive dynamics, \cite{KimEtAl2008} propose pruning for second-order approximations---removing terms of higher-order effects than the considered approximation order when iterating the system forward.
+This pruning approach, extended to any approximation order by \cite{AndreasenEtAl2018}, ensures stationarity and ergodicity while maintaining the model's ability to capture nonlinearities, and motivates the QVAR model used in our analysis.

 Empirically, state-dependent LPs have become widespread in empirical macroeconomics.
 Applications include \cite{AuerbachGorodnichenko2013} on fiscal policy over the business cycle, \cite{JordaEtAl2013} on financial crises, \cite{RameyZubairy2018} on government spending multipliers, and \cite{JordaEtAl2020} on monetary interventions, among others.
-On the theoretical side, \cite{GonccalvesEtAl2024} point out state-dependent LPs can asymptotically recover population responses to shocks regardless of the shock size when the state is exogenous, but only recover conditional responses to infinitesimal shocks when the state depends on macroeconomic shocks.
+On the theoretical side, \cite{GonccalvesEtAl2024} show that state-dependent LPs can asymptotically recover population responses to shocks regardless of shock size when the state is exogenous, but only recover conditional responses to infinitesimal shocks when the state depends on macroeconomic shocks.
 However, they focus on the case where the state-dependent model implied by their LP regression is correctly specified.
-In contrast, we focus on the case where all state-dependent LP specifications are misspecified and evaluate what they recover and how well they approximate the true impulse response—following the principle that while all models are wrong, some are useful.
-Our contribution is to provide a systematic evaluation of these specifications under economically relevant nonlinear data-generating processes.
+In contrast, we focus on the case where all state-dependent LP specifications are misspecified and evaluate what they recover---following the principle that while all models are wrong, some are useful.